MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/operator-offline-mode.md

 ## Working with multiple users or devices

 Guides are specific to the user and the HoloLens.
-If you're sharing a HoloLens with another user and you both want to use the same guide, each of you will need to open the guide when you have an internet connection to automatically download the guide.
+If you're sharing a HoloLens with another user and you both want to use the same guide, when you have an internet connection, both of you open the guide to automatically download it.

-Likewise, if you use more than one HoloLens, you'll need to open the guide on each HoloLens while you have an internet connection so you can download the guide for offline use.
+Likewise, if you use more than one HoloLens, open the guide on each HoloLens while you have an internet connection and download the guide for offline use.

 ## Accessing a guide offline with a QR code